-“Could a lack of self-care be the cause of my tiredness?” – a sleep expert answers your questions
+“Could my lifestyle be to blame for my constant tiredness?” – a sleep expert answers your questions

 Welcome to Stylist’s Sleep Diaries, where we’re taking a deep-dive into one of the most important (and elusive) factors in our day-to-day lives: sleep.
 To help us understand more about it, we’re inviting women to track their bedtime routines over a five-day period – and filing these diaries to sleep expert Dr Nerina Ramlakhan for analysis.